ZoiGalanidpsd19014/Digital-Storytelling-Individual-Assignment/my_report/README.md

 <br>I changed the spotlights in the bulbs with the same mindset, changing the range and the lens? and casting the setting to important.
 I had a problem with this, as the lights would not show everytime, seeing it was affected by each other.
 So that is why some lights show and some not.<br>

 <br>I wanted to make a lamp go on and off, so I put the spotlight of that lamp in the timline as an activation track.
-I scaled down the active time and duplicated so the lamp went on and off.<br>
+I scaled down the active time and duplicated so the lamp went on and off.<br></n>
 <br>![lamp timeline](https://user-images.githubusercontent.com/100948882/236503294-17e6ec7f-dfa7-45be-9895-7087a5d07d13.png)<br>